aws-samples/reinvent2019-svs217/README.md

 }
 ```

-NOTE: Make sure to replace `<your bucket name>` with the actual name of your bucket.
+NOTE: Make sure to replace `<your bucket name>` in the above policy with the actual name of your bucket.

 Now use the AWS CLI to put the bucket policy to your bucket: